Edtech

 The illustration system

 Producing that range of content at scale was its own design problem.
 Hiring illustrators for every asset wasn't sustainable.
 I created a component-based illustration system: characters, scenes, objects, and parts that could be assembled into thousands of unique illustrations, infographics, animations, and thumbnails.
-Consistent visual language.
-Consistent brand.
-Dramatically lower cost and faster production.
+Consistent visual language, lower cost, faster production.

 Content costs dropped 50%.
 Time-to-market accelerated 30%.
 Research activities across the organization increased tenfold.